Redesigning an e-commerce website and increasing mobile adoption by 32% and revenue by 28%

 Market analysis

-I analysed 6 competitor e-commerce sites in the Netherlands to understand how they handled search, information architecture, and product customisation.
+I analysed 6 competitor e-commerce sites in the Netherlands to understand how they handled search, and information provided in the home.
 The goal was to understand the baseline Dutch users already expected, then find where we could do better.

 Search Experience